msobanjo/courseware/topics/git/modules/cloning/README.md

 * URL of the repository

 To get the URL of the repository you would need to find a repository you would like to have on your machine.
-Once you you found the repository click on the *Clone or Download* and copy the URL, make sure you copy it with the *.git* ending. </br>
+Once you you found the repository click on the *Clone or Download* and copy the URL. </br>
 ![Fork >](https://imgur.com/hkzKOvt.png)
 ![Fork >](https://imgur.com/hOQZaFu.png)